Strategies

 When should you use a Rest of Search strategy?

-Product pages refer to Sponsored Products placements on the product details page, and all non-search placements such as the add-to-cart page.
+Product pages refer to Sponsored Products placements on the product details page and all non-search placements, such as the add-to-cart page.
 Product placements get the highest number of impressions but the least clicks, as these placements are not typically high visibility.
-While conversion rates are the lowest, the placement itself is the cheapest of all three placement types discussed thus far.
+While conversion rates are the lowest, the placement itself is the cheapest of all three placement types discussed so far.

 When should you use the Product Page strategy?

-You can use this strategy to get your product displayed on other product detail pages to target potential customers looking for similar products, substitutes, or products that complement what they’re looking for.
+You can use this Amazon bidding strategy to get your product displayed on other product detail pages to target potential customers looking for similar products, substitutes, or products that complement what they’re looking for.

 Other than Amazon